 African Hunting Camps

-African hunting camps or hunt lodges usually fall into one of three categories...
+African hunting camps or hunt lodges usually fall into one of the following categories...

 - Permanent structures with chalet or rondavel accommodation units - mostly found in southern Africa.